rustadadam/PF-GAP/notes.md

 1. Updated Redcomets proximity function to use RF GAP proximities
 2. Updated Redcomets to handle the static features additions correctly.
 Oversampling techniques.
 3.

+## Questions
+1. TSF related questions
+    1. I believe its trains a bunch of estimators on random parts of the interval.
+This makes me wonder how you could even get the proximities out of it?
+Because each estimator is a tree (not a forest) and is trained on different data. ( I guess intervas are selcted by Random, supervised, or random-supervised)
+    2.